“And that’s when I stormed off,” I told the other freshmen.

 “You idiot!”
 Lilly punched my shoulder a little too aggressively.
-“What the hell kind of a way is that to ask to be our friends?”
+“What the hell kind of a way is that to say that you’re glad we’re friends?”

 “Lilly, please–!”
 Helena rubbed my shoulder and scowled at Lilly.
 “What if you leave a bruise?
 You need to be more careful!”

-Angel chuckled.
-“Well, I see one benefit out of being your friends: you’re all so entertaining.”
+Angel chuckled, their eyes now the shade of dandelions.
+“Well, I see one benefit of being your friends: you’re all so entertaining.”

 Renette came out first with a boy I didn’t recognize.